-3 Component Selection Panel
+4 Feature Selection Panel

-Accept the default component selection that specifies all DDE components for installation.
+Accept the default feature selection that specifies all DDE features for installation.
 Then either browse to and select the desired directory into which DDE is to be installed, or accept the default location.
 Please make note of the disk space required and available.